Love Online – Building a Dating App

 Gifts: Integrated gift sending facilities can also be a viable revenue model.
 Gifts like flowers, chocolates and greeting cards can be provided for a fee.

 Advertising: Advertising can be a risk of dating apps are given the competition.
 Users tend to be averse to repeated ads showing up and will soon uninstall.
-However, subtle ads that are un-interrupting can be used.

 Third Party Services: Dating apps can involve services that allow booking taxis or booking a table with special offers and even movie date facilitators.